 The Earth-Saving Genius of Sustainable, Plant-Based Farming

 What if we could all support and help build a totally sustainable farming system—one that puts energy back into the earth, leaves animals out of the equation altogether, and draws on existing harvests for fertilizer?
-That’s what we try to accomplish in every One Degree Organics harvest and production.
+That’s what we try to accomplish at One Degree Organics by selecting our organic ingredients only from farmers who use veganic, plant-based farming methods in the production and harvest of their crops.

 Excess emissions and animal agriculture are intrinsically linked.
 In a January 2018 New York Times report on meat agriculture’s impact on global warming, the outlet reported, “According to the latest thinking… farming is responsible for the equivalent of 574 million metric tons of carbon dioxide emissions in the United States each year and 56 million metric tons in Canada.
 That’s about 8 percent of each country’s total greenhouse gas emissions.”